Boko Haram offers to swap kidnapped Nigerian girls for prisoners

 SUMMIT IN FRANCE

 Jonathan will attend a summit in Paris on Saturday to discuss security in the region.
-On Monday, he visited the Republic of Congo for talks on the meeting.
+On Monday, he visited the Republic of Congo for talks on the meeting with his opposite number.

 Leaders from Chad, Benin, Cameroon and Niger are also due to attend along with representatives of the European Union, Britain and the United States.